An implicit ODE-based numerical solver for the simulation of the Heisenberg-Euler equations in 3+1 dimensions: Modified Maxwell equations

 \section{Modified Maxwell equations}

 For simplicity we use natural units $\hbar=c=1$ combined with Lorentz-Heaviside units $e^2=4\pi\alpha$ .
-In these units the vacuum Maxwell Lagrangian is given by
+In these units the vacuum Maxwell-Lagrangian is given by

-The Maxwell Lagrangian, combined with the Heisenberg-Euler Lagrangian yields the Lagrangian for the propagation of light in vacuum $\mathcal{L}=\mathcal{L}_{MW}+\mathcal{L}_{HE}$.
-Making use of the Lagrange equations of the second kind and the Cartesian representation of the electromagnetic tensor results in
+The Maxwell-Lagrangian combined with the HE-Lagrangian yields the Lagrang\-ian for the propagation of light in vacuum $\mathcal{L}=\mathcal{L}_{MW}+\mathcal{L}_{HE}$.
+Making use of the Lagrange equations of the second kind and the cartesian representation of the electromagnetic tensor results in